breatheco-de/content/src/content/how-to/welcome-to-github.md

 ## What is GitHub

-GitHub.com is the epicenter of your software developer journey; you'll be interacting with GitHub so much that we cannot even list all the things you can do; here are a few examples:
+GitHub.com is the epicenter of your software developer journey; you'll be interacting with GitHub so much that we cannot even list all the things you can do.
+Here are a few examples:

 - GitHub is where you save your code every night: Like a hard drive.
 - It's your professional portfolio: Like a resume.